Applying for NDIS: For ADHD or Autistics (Australia)

 - Mar 30, 2024

-The National Disability Insurance Scheme (NDIS) provides individualised support to Australians with disabilities, aiming to enhance quality of life and long-term independence.
-For individuals with Autism Spectrum Disorder (ASD), the NDIS can offer access to essential therapies and services.
-For people with Attention Deficit Hyperactivity Disorder (Adhd), however, the path to support is more limited and conditional.
+The National Disability Insurance Scheme (NDIS) provides individualised support to eligible Australians with disability to help improve quality of life, build independence, and support participation in everyday life.
+For individuals with Autism Spectrum Disorder (ASD), the NDIS may provide access to important therapies and services.
+For people with Attention Deficit Hyperactivity Disorder (Adhd), however, the NDIS does not usually provide funding on the basis of Adhd alone.

 Adhd and NDIS Eligibility

-Adhd affects attention, impulse control, emotional regulation, and behaviour, often making daily tasks and social participation more difficult.
-Despite these challenges, Adhd by itself does not currently qualify for NDIS funding, as it is not listed as a primary disability under the scheme's guidelines.
+Adhd can affect attention, impulse control, emotional regulation, organisation, and behaviour, often making everyday tasks, relationships, study, work, and social participation more difficult.
+Despite these challenges, Adhd alone will not qualify someone for NDIS funding, as it is not listed as a primary disability under the scheme's guidelines.

 Autism and the NDIS